KhanhQuy/API_django/README.md

 3. Run `pip install -r requirements.txt` to install the required dependencies.
 4. Run `python manage.py makemigrations` and `python manage.py migrate` to create the database schema.
 5. Run `python manage.py runserver` to start the server.
 The API will be available at http://localhost:8000/.

 ### Endpoints
 The API has the following endpoints:

-`/api/companies/`: Get a list of all companies, their associated learning hubs and courses.
+* `/api/companies/`: Get a list of all companies, their associated learning hubs and courses.
-`/api/companies/<int:id>/`: Get a specific company by its ID along with its associated learning hubs and courses.

 ### Testing
 Run `python manage.py test api`to execute the test cases.